Mohitrk67/Customer-Shopping-Behavior-Analysis/README.md

 ## Overview

-This project analyzes consumer shopping behavior for a retail business to uncover purchasing trends, customer preferences, and key drivers of repeat purchases.
+This project analyzes customer shopping behavior for a retail business to uncover purchasing trends, customer preferences, and key drivers of repeat purchases.
 The goal is to support data-driven decisions that improve customer engagement, optimize marketing strategies, and enhance product performance.
 The project follows an end-to-end analytics workflow using Python, SQL, and Power BI.

 ---